-Students anticipating graduation MUST file a graduation application (whether or not you are planning on participating in the commencement ceremony) available at the Registrar's Office or on sussex.edu/ paymentoptions.
-There is a fee of \$50 for a single application.
-For multiple, simultaneous degree/certificate applications, an additional \$10 for each is charged.
+Students anticipating graduation MUST file a graduation application (whether or not you are planning on participating in the commencement ceremony) available at the Registrar's Office or on sussex.edu/ graduation.
+Beginning in January 2022, there is no fee.

 There are three graduation dates per year, January, May and August.
 Only one commencement ceremony is conducted and that is held in May.
+All students wishing to participate in the May commencement ceremony must apply by March 1st.